 Kakadu self-drive itinerary

-Still, to help with your planning, I’ve got a suggest Kakadu self-drive itinerary that you can use as the base for your trip.
+Still, to help with your planning, I’ve got a suggested Kakadu self-drive itinerary that you can use as the base for your trip.
 It’s just three days, but I’ve got some suggestions for how to extend it.
 I’ll also explain why I’ve done things this way, but you can swap activities around to your own taste.

 Day 1:

-Drive from Darwin in the morning and stop first at the Bowali Visitor Centre to get your parks pass, find out any latest information, and see the museum.
+Drive from Darwin in the morning and stop first at the Bowali Visitor Centre to get your park pass, find out any latest information, and see the museum.
 I recommend staying tonight at the Mercure Kakadu Crocodile Hotel, so you may want to check in or drop your bags in Jabiru.

 Spend the afternoon out in the East Alligator region, visiting the Ubirr Rock Art site, doing some of the walks here, and possibly staying for the stunning sunset view before heading back to Jabiru for the night.